 A standard slip-bobber rig is another solid option for walleyes in the wood.
 Roswick recommends using a 1/16-ounce RZ Jig-and-leech (or half ’crawler) under a large Lite-Bite Slip Bobber.
 “I also pinch a split-shot onto the like above the jig,” he says.
 “The extra weight allows you to cast more accurately, and the bait drops faster and straighter through the trees.”

 Stump Lake also features shallow flats, especially on its north end, and summer winds tend to drive walleyes into 10- to 12-foot depths.
 A good choice here is a trolling slow-death rig behind a bottom bouncer for these active fish.
-“Sometimes, however,” the guide explains, “a straight Super-Glo Attractor Hook with a leech or half ’crawler works better.
+“Sometimes, however,” the guide explains, “a straight fish hook with a leech or half ’crawler works better.
 Experiment with both until the walleyes show a preference.”

 “Try jigging a Puppet Minnow®,” he says.
 “Just make a lap around the hump while continually pumping the lure.”
 Roswick goes big with this tactic, opting for a 9/16- or 1-ounce lure and fishing it aggressively with forceful 2-foot pumps.